-We have defined the boundaries of our Strategic Planning Areas for the Level 2 Plans to align with the River Basin Management Plans and the Flood Risk Management Plans produced by the Environment Agency as these will provide important inputs into our DWMPs.
+The boundaries of our Strategic Planning Areas for the Level 2 Plans will be aligned with the River Basin Management Plans and the Flood Risk Management Plans produced by the Environment Agency as these will provide important inputs into our DWMPs.
 This will enable us to better engage with regulators and other risk management authorities during the development of the plans (see section 5).
-These planning boundaries will enable us to take on board potential impacts on the environment and the potential impacts that flood management activities by other responsible bodies may have on company and related systems.
-In addition we will be able to consider the objectives and actions from these statutory plans in our planning for the management of drainage and wastewater so our actions contribute towards to delivery of these wider objectives.
-These geographical boundaries for the strategic planning areas will also align with the existing catchment partnerships, thus allowing for better engagement with these partners on water quality and environmental issues.
-During the planning process we will create wider linkages between organisations across our region, and provide coverage of the whole of our operational area with Level 2 plans as illustrated in figure 5.
+These planning boundaries will mean we can take on board potential impacts on the environment and the potential impacts that flood management activities by other responsible bodies may have on company and related systems.
+In addition, we will be able to consider the objectives and actions from these statutory plans in our planning for the management of drainage and wastewater, so our actions contribute towards to delivery of these wider objectives.
+These geographical boundaries also align with the existing catchment partnerships allowing for better engagement with these partners on water quality and environmental issues.
+During the planning process we will create wider linkages between organisations across our region and provide coverage of the whole of our operational area with Level 2 plans as illustrated in figure 5.
 These plans will be for local councils, planning authorities, flood risk management authorities, developers, local groups and customers so they can find out about our plans in their local area.

-We will use several other plans to inform the DWMPs including Local Plans (for future development and social change), our Water Resource Management Plan (WRMP) and Drought Plan, and local council surface water management plans, see figure 6.
-We will create strong links to these plans so our DWMPs consider wider objectives and future needs, and our decision making and timing of delivery is co-ordinated where possible, especially where we can work ini partnership to jointly fund and deliver schemes.
+We will use several other plans to inform the DWMPs including Local Plans (for future development and social change), our Water Resource Management Plan (WRMP) and Drought Plan, and local council surface water management plans, see figure 5.
+We will create strong links to these plans so our DWMPs consider wider objectives and future needs, and our decisionmaking and timing of delivery is co-ordinated where possible, especially where we can work in partnership to jointly fund and deliver schemes.

-As we create and develop our DWMPs, we must also take account of the key legislation that is relevant to the plans, such as:
+As we create and develop our DWMP, we will take into account the key legislation that is relevant to the plan, such as: